WiFi Explained: Transmit Power, Channel Width, and Channel Selection

 WPA3 fixes real weaknesses in WPA2 — but not the ones most people think.
 Here's what SAE, Protected Management Frames, and OWE actually do under the hood.

 WiFi is a shared medium — every device on a channel competes for the same airtime.
-Here's how CSMA/CA manages that contention, how OFDMA in WiFi 6 changes the model, and how WiFi 7 pushes further with Multi-RU and Preamble Puncturing.
+Here's how CSMA/CA and EDCA manage that contention, how OFDMA in WiFi 6 changes the model, how WiFi 7 pushes further with Multi-RU and Preamble Puncturing, and how Multi-Link Operation lets a WiFi 7 client use several bands as one logical link.